hnvy/blog-1/03. language/01. logs/language_1_logs.md

 # Introduction
 Here I will document my language learning progress.
 I plan to learn the following languages (in order of priority):
-1. Japanese
+1. Japanese (I'd like to read a few of my favourite Japanese books in their original language)
-2. Arabic
+2. Arabic (I think this has the most complex syntax of any language, and knowing a significant portion of it would be terrific)
-3. Russian
+3. Russian (same as reason as Japanese)

 On and off, I've attempted to learn Japanese.
 I began on the 2nd of July, 2019.
 When university commenced, though, I had little to no time to devote to language learning, and therefore I put it on pause.